MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/get-started/react-native.md

 	react-native link mobile-center-crashes
 	```

-	A set of dialog will apear that asks for additional information.
+	A set of dialogs will apear that asks for additional information.
 The first one will ask for the App Secret, which will enable Mobile Center to map this app to the right user account.
 The secret may already be pre-populated, showing up beside the question.
 If the pre-filled secret is correct, press enter to continue.

 	```
 	What is the Android app secret?(0000-0000-0000-0000-000000000000)